sally-00/sally-00.github.io/_posts/2022-02-08-githubPagesSetupMemo.md

 $ bundle install
 $ bundle exec jekyll serve
 ```
 After `$ bundle exec jekyll serve`, we can access the website through `http://127.0.0.1:4000`.
-Edits you made to the contents will be applied to it in real time.
+Edits you made to the contents will be applied to it in real-time.

-Edit the contents of the website and push.
-Then deploy will be triggered automatically.
+Edit the contents of the website and push to git.
+Then deployment will be triggered automatically.
 You should be able to access the website through `https://<username>.github.io` in a few minutes after the whole process is done.

-Make sure you did the following to ensure proper deploy:
+Make sure you did the following to ensure proper deployment:
 - In git repo setting, pages, set source branch to gh-pages (not master).
 - In the file `_config.yml`, set `url` to `https://<your-github-username>.github.io` and `baseurl` to `/<your-repository-name>/`